flaretailjs/flaretail.js/README.md

 # FlareTail.js

-A JavaScript library for Firefox OS application development, consisting of WAI-ARIA-driven accessible widgets, a lightweight app framework, and convenient utility functions.
+A JavaScript library for Firefox application development, consisting of WAI-ARIA-driven accessible widgets, a lightweight app framework, and convenient utility functions.

 This is the core of [BzDeck](https://github.com/bzdeck/bzdeck) and not intended for general use at this time.